ABOUT

 Projects

-Science promotion fund of Vilnius University project “Synergistic Antibiotic-Photodynamic Therapy Combination in Inactivation of Opportunistic Pathogen Stenotrophomonas maltophilia”, No. MSF-JM-3/2021.
-Project participant – L. Klimkaitė (2021-2022).
+Science promotion fund of Vilnius University project “Synergistic Antibiotic-Photodynamic Therapy Combination in Inactivation of Opportunistic Pathogen Stenotrophomonas maltophilia”, (MSF-JM-3/2021), principal investigator dr. I. Buchovec, project participant L. Klimkaitė (2021-2022).

-Programme for the European Union Funds Investments in Lithuania, Funding instrument - European Regional Development Fund, measure 01.2.2-LMT-K-718 „Targeted Research in Smart Specialisation Areas“, project „Analysis of Individualized Upper Respiratory Tract Microbiome – a novel tool for diagnostics and healthcare (YourAirwayMicrobiome)“, No. 01.2.2-LMT-K-718-03-0079.
-Project leader Innovative Medicine Center, project coordinator for Vilnius University dr. J. Armalytė (2020-2023).
+Programme for the European Union Funds Investments in Lithuania, Funding instrument - European Regional Development Fund, measure 01.2.2-LMT-K-718 „Targeted Research in Smart Specialisation Areas“, project „Analysis of Individualized Upper Respiratory Tract Microbiome – a novel tool for diagnostics and healthcare (YourAirwayMicrobiome)“, (01.2.2-LMT-K-718-03-0079), project leader Innovative Medicine Center, project coordinator for Vilnius University dr. J. Armalytė (2020-2023).

-National research program “Healthy ageing”, project “Development of virus-like particles-based vaccine against Acinetobacter baumannii“ (No. S-SEN20-1).
-Principal ivestigator dr. Julija Armalytė (2020–2021).
+National research program “Healthy ageing”, project “Development of virus-like particles-based vaccine against Acinetobacter baumannii“ (S-SEN20-1), principal investigator dr. J. Armalytė (2020–2021).

-National research program “Sustainability of agro, forest and water ecosystems ”, project “The influence of intensive fish farming on aquatic microbiome and resistome“, No. S-SIT-20-6.
-Researcher dr. Julija Armalytė (2020-2021).
+National research program “Sustainability of agro, forest and water ecosystems”, project “The influence of intensive fish farming on aquatic microbiome and resistome“, (S-SIT-20-6), researcher dr. J. Armalytė (2020-2021).

 Laboratory of Nucleic Acids Biochemistry